syncopika/visual_novel_maker/README.md

 ```
 Please check out the template in the template folder for assistance!

 There are some rules that must be followed when using these scripts.
 One is using the Routes object, which should hold all the possible routes.
 There must always be a route called "mainRoute", which is where the player starts.
-Each route is a "property" of a dictionary({}); all the things that happen within a route (i.e. all the dialog, scene changes, etc...) are placed in an array, and this array is the "value" of a route. example:
+Each route is a "property" of a dictionary(i.e. { "property": "value", "property2": "value2" } ); all the things that happen within a route (i.e. all the dialog, scene changes, etc...) are placed in an array, and this array is the "value" of a route.
+Adding a route and a corresponding array to the said dictionary can be done so like this: ``` nameOfDictionary[propertyName] = value ```. example implementation:
 ```
 //The Routes object is already initialized, so no need to!